JJ/Tsalakkayn/Tsalakkayn.md

 ‒Si.

-‒¿Aa seguirme a todas partes?
+‒¿A seguirme a todas partes?

-‒Aa todas partes.
+‒A todas partes.

 ‒¿De veras?